ECON5541 Economics for Business: Applications and Policy

 - Students are able to (1) identify core theoretical perspectives and how these influence business decisions and strategies; (2) develop and enhance basic analytical skills at a practical level with applications to industry data; (3) appreciate the dynamics of the global economy and macroeconomic policy formulations in the face of changing economic conditions; (4) interpret and effectively analyse economic policy and present in the form of a report; and (5) develop effective teamwork skills.

-- Typically this unit is assessed in the following ways: (1) in-class participation and (2) examinations.
+- Indicative assessments in this unit are as follows: (1) in-class activities ; (2) group assignment; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.